justsaumit/go-fis-api/README.md

-# Golang Backend API using Echo for FSI(File System Integrity) Application
+# Golang Backend API for FIC (File Integrity Checker) Application
-Developing a simple Golang backend API using the [Echo framework](https://github.com/labstack/echo).
+Developing a simple Golang backend API with the [Echo framework](https://github.com/labstack/echo) for FIC(File Integrity Checker) application.
 This API stores IDs and their corresponding hashes in a SQL server and provides functionality to verify if a given hash matches the stored hash for a specific ID.
-All the communication between the Application and API will secured using TLS encryption(HTTPS).
+All the communication between the Application and API is secured using TLS encryption(HTTPS).
 Thereby providing both confidentiality and integrity service that aligns with the CIA (Confidentiality, Integrity, Availability) triad for data security.

 ## Getting Started